 Through the simple act of living in a home, moisture is being produced.
 Bathrooms, laundries and kitchens all produce moisture through washing, cleaning and cooking.
 And, aside from that, we produce large quantities of moisture just by breathing or sweating.
 When moisture and stagnant air is left to sit inside a house without an escape route, it can result in dampness.
 This can then lead to things such as the growth of mould and mildew, damaged paintwork, wallpaper, curtains and ceilings, and a home that can be harder to heat.

-Not only does ventilation remove moisture but it also allows pollutants to escape, helping to keep a high air quality indoors.
+Not only does ventilation reduce moisture but it also allows pollutants to escape, helping to keep a high air quality indoors.
 The air inside New Zealand homes can even be more polluted than outside, with factors such as gas heaters, smoking and poor ventilation all contributing.
-With this higher rate of pollutants, those who spend more time indoors — the young, elderly and sick — are particularly vulnerable.

 Cheap Ways to Ventilate Your Home